pippinbarr/cart263/course-information/schedule.md

 Click through for examples of the topics covered in this section

 ## Classroom (in Discord classroom channels at 13:30 on the day of class)
+* Thoughts about return to in-person classes (February 3 for Thursday section, February 8 for Tuesday section)
 * [Project 1: A Night at the Movies](../projects/project1/README.md) (ongoing)
 * Review of the week's material + Q&A
 * The [C-LAB](https://clab.concordia.ca/) is there to help you